Team3-16778/motor_lab/README.md

 # motor_lab
-The codes for the motor lab (Arduino and python)
+Codes for the motor lab (Arduino and python)

 ## GUI
 The user interface for the motor lab.